FerasBinHussain/PacMan/README.md

 In this exercise, I created PacMen with the click of a button and each of them will move about the browser window at their own pace.

-In this exercise, I've created a web page that produces a PacMan on the click of a button by using the array methods I've learned previously and the new techniques I've learned for manipulating the DOM.
+In this exercise, I've created a web page that produces a PacMan on the click of a button by using the array methods I've learned previously in [Web Development with JavaScript](https://xpro.mit.edu/programs/program-v1:xPRO+PCCx+R1/) and the new techniques I've learned for manipulating the DOM.

 ## Installation